-38 Lumholtz's Tree Kangaroo Facts That You May Not Know
+40 Facts About Lumholtz's Tree Kangaroos That You May Not Know

 A Kangaroo That Lives in Trees

 The idea of kangaroos climbing and living in trees may sound very strange to some people and perhaps even fictional.
 Tree kangaroos are real animals, however.
-They belong to the same biological family as “normal” kangaroos, wallabies, wallaroos, and pademelons.
+They belong to the same biological family as “normal” kangaroos, wallaroos, wallabies, and pademelons.
 They live in northern Australia, Papua New Guinea, and Indonesia.
 The Lumholtz’s tree kangaroo lives only in a small area of northern Queensland in Australia.
+It's also known as the boongary.

 Tree kangaroos (or tree-kangaroos) belong to the family Macropodidae and the genus Dendrolagus.
 Fourteen species exist, though scientists disagree about how a few of them should be classified.
 The scientific name of the Lumholtz's tree kangaroo is Dendrolagus lumholtzi.
 Like the other members of its family, it's a marsupial.
-In this article I list thirty-eight facts about the animal that you may not know.
+It has some interesting features in addition to being able to climb trees.
+In this article, I list forty facts about the animal that you may not know.

 Introduction to the Lumholtz's Tree Kangaroo